eagle840/katacoda-labs/tcpdumpnc/step2.md

 ## overview of nc

-Netcat (nc) is a utility for reading and righting directly from a network connection (tcp and udp)
+Netcat (nc) is a utility for reading and writing directly from a network connection (tcp and udp)

 Lets see if ssh is running on port 22 on this server, since tcp protocol is the default there is no need to define it. (-u will specify UDP)